ErikSchierboom/knockout-pre-rendered/README.md

 The best way to install this library is using [Bower](http://bower.io/):

     bower install knockout-pre-rendered

+You can also install the library using NPM:

+    npm install knockout-pre-rendered --save-dev

 The library is also available from a [CDN](https://cdnjs.com/libraries/knockout-pre-rendered).